The Fed's hot pause summer gets an ice bath: Interest rates rise again

 "I've always been Team Soft Landing, aspirationally," he says.
 "But the empirical economist in me thinks that's pretty unlikely."

-Slaughter points out that historically, when countries try to get back to a low target inflation rate, it almost always causes a recession.
+Slaughter points out that historically, when countries try to get back to a low target inflation rate, it almost always causes a lot of people to lose their jobs.

 The economy on ice